knative/docs/docs/eventing/samples/iot-core/index.md

 type: "docs"
 ---

+# Binding running services to an IoT core

 This sample shows how to bind a running service to an [IoT core](https://cloud.google.com/iot-core/) using [GCP PubSub](https://cloud.google.com/pubsub/) as the event source.
 With minor